jhakonen/wot-teamspeak-mod/README.md

 TODO
 ----
-- Add configuration options, at least possiblity to disable voice chat notifications, minimap notifcations
+- Add configuration options, at least possiblity to disable voice chat and minimap notifications
+- Add settings ui using ModSettingsAPI
-- Add 3D positional audio support
+- Add 3D positional audio support (need a new TS plugin for this)

 Changelog
 ---------